Shift (company)

-SHIFT is a German smartphone and phablet manufacturer with its headquarters with design and development department in Wabern in Northern Hesse Germany and Production in China.
+Shift GmbH (styled as SHIFT) is a German smartphone and phablet manufacturer with its headquarters with design and development department in Wabern in Northern Hesse Germany and Production in China.
+The company focuses on fairness in manufacturing and sustainability through a modular design.

+Products

 Its smartphone products are called shiftphones.

-The company focuses on fairness in manufacturing and sustainability through a modular design.
+Following the same principles as the phones, a modular 13.3" tablet is also in the works, scheduled for release in 2022.
+It uses a Tiger Lake i5-processor, features a swappable battery and two M.2 slots, and will support Windows 10 and Linux.

 History

+Shift has been developing smartphones since 2014.
+In the beginning, brothers Carsten and Samuel Waldeck realized the project SHIFT7 through German crowdfunding platform Startnext.
+The brothers founded Shift GmbH, a company with limited liability regulated under German law.
+Further Shiftphones were launched with model series SHIFT4 and SHIFT5 in 2015.

 The foundation of Shift was preceded by the crowdfunding of the smartphone shift7.
 The financing period was from April to July 2014 and was expected to raise €77,700, which was exceeded by one third and was therefore successful.

 The company was officially founded in November of the same year and entered into the commercial register at the Amtsgericht Fritzlar.

-In 2016 Shift became the first telecommunications equipment manufacturer to introduce an device deposit for all Shift products.
+In 2016 Shift became the first telecommunications equipment manufacturer to introduce a device deposit for all Shift products.
 In order to avoid waste, end users are to return defective devices to the company to ensure that they are disposed of properly or reused by second or third parties.

 In June 2018, the company employs eleven people at its headquarters in Wabern and ten in Hangzhou, earning four times as much as the industry average in China.

 By June 2019 Shift had sold 30,000 units.

+The project grew into a small company with 15 employees in Germany, which collaborated with the Chinese production coordinator company "Vstar and Weihuaxin" in Shenzhen.
+Since 2018 the company has employed 10 workers in their own manufacturing facility in Hangzhou.